Intendant General Jacques Pierre Orillard de Villemanzy

 Pronunciation:

 Having impressed General Bonaparte, Villemanzy was appointed inspector general of reviews and a général de division after Napoleon seized power in November of 1799.
-Villemanzy continued to serve as a commissary, and he took part in the campaigns of 1806 through 1809 in this capacity.
-After peace was signed with the Austrians in 1809, Napoleon named Villemanzy Intendant General of the Army of Germany.
-However, due to Villemanzy's age, he requested a leave and therefore Napoleon appointed him a Senator.
-Over the following years Villemanzy was created a Baron and then a Count of the Empire.
+He continued to serve as a commissary and in 1805 he served as administrator of the Tyrol.
+Villemanzy next took part in the campaigns of 1806 through 1809 as a commissary.
+After peace was signed with Austria in 1809, Napoleon named Villemanzy Intendant General of the Army of Germany.
+However, due to Villemanzy's age, he requested a leave and therefore Napoleon appointed him a senator.
+In 1810 Villemanzy was created a Baron of the Empire and he served a stint as an inspector general of the Army of the Rhine in 1810 and 1811.
+In 1813 he became a Count of the Empire.
 After Napoleon's abdication in 1814 and the restoration of the Bourbons, King Louis XVIII named Villemanzy a Peer of France.
+At the trial of Marshal Ney in 1815, Villemanzy voted for death.1

 Notes